 With all the units made, it’s time to start bringing them in and putting them into position.
 I started with the wall units first as it’s way easier before the base units are in (as they just get in the way).
 Depending on the wall you’re fitting them to, you will need different fittings and you really need to look into getting exactly the right fitting.
 When it comes to this sort of thing, I always think it’s better to overdo it than underdo it, so use the biggest and best fittings you can.
 No one wants their wall units to fall down!

 You also need to think really carefully about exactly how high up the wall your units will be, don’t forget to take into account the height of the base unit, worktop and your splashback.
+If you are struggling to find a nice splashback you may want to consider making your own out of acrylic.
+Simply plastics offer a service where you can cut down acrylic to any size.
+This gives you full control over what your splashback looks like!
 I wanted to make sure I had a nice even number of tiles in my splashback with no horizontal cuts between the worktop and wall units.
-This meant I had to do lots of measurements and calculations, thinking really carefully about everything, including the width of the grout.

 Once the units are all in, adjusted to the correct height and you have thoroughly ensured they are level (this all sounds a lot easier and quicker than it is), you are ready to start with the worktops.
 When cutting the worktops down, make sure to cut the length a couple mm too small.
 The reason for this is so that if the worktop expands, it has room to move and wont bow.